MasterZydra/Bio-Manager/README.md

 ```bash
 docker run --env SSL_MODE=off --env DB_USERNAME=root --env DB_PASSWORD=toor ghcr.io/masterzydra/bio-manager:latest
 ```

+### Default credentials
+While the docker container is starting, it executes the `migrate` command.
+It creates a user account with the username `admin` and the password `mySecurePassword1!`.
+It is recommended to change the password or delete the user after a new one is created.

 ## Development
 The development can be done with just Visual Studio Code and Docker.